davidji99/terraform-provider-herokux/website/docs/r/postgres_mtls.html.markdown

 # herokux\_postgres\_mtls

-This resource manages the MTLS configuration of an existing Private or Shield Heroku Postgres databases.
+This resource manages the MTLS configuration of an existing Private or Shield Heroku Postgres database (version 10 or above).
 Essentially, this resource provisions and deprovisions MTLS for a target databse.

 ### Resource Timeouts